pitfail/pitfail-reports/report1/report1.rst

   - Participate in Leagues.

-- A *Twitter Player* is a *player* who interacts with the *game* via the twitter interface.
+- A *Twitter Player* is a *player* who interacts with the *game* via the Twitter interface.
 This actor contains has limited use cases compared to a Web Player.

   - Buys and Sells Stocks
   - Participates in Leagues

-- A *MobilePlayer* is a *player* who interacts with the *game* via the twitter interface.
+- A *MobilePlayer* is a *player* who interacts with the *game* via the Twitter interface.
 This actor contains has limited use cases compared to a Web Player.

   - Buys and Sells Stocks
   - View Portfolio